are you interested in Experiencing what a career in animal care is really like?!

 TESTIMONIAL:

 "I volunteered as a KIT (Keeper-in-Training) for The Zoo in Forest Park when I was thirteen years old.
 I remember learning about all the animals, especially the chinchillas and hissing cockroaches.
 I was excited about volunteering every day.
-Today, I am Wildlife Conservation Biologist and a Park Ranger with the U.S. Fish and Wildlife Service at the Silvio O. Conte National Fish and Wildlife Refuge.
+Today, I am a Wildlife Conservation Biologist and a Park Ranger with the U.S. Fish and Wildlife Service at the Silvio O. Conte National Fish and Wildlife Refuge.
 I teach environmental education to the public.
 I know that my volunteer experience with The Zoo was a stepping stone to a career in natural resource education." - Tasha Daniels

 Tasha Daniels, from U.S. Fish & Wildlife, meets a North American beaver.